 MSFS recognizes the value of diversity in the student body.
-On average, 25-35% of our U.S. students are from an underrepresented population and 30-40% are non-U.S. citizens.
+On average, 25-35% of our U.S. students are from an underrepresented population and 30-40% are non-U.S. citizens (additional breakdown can be found on the “Class Profiles” page).
 The exchange of viewpoints based on differing backgrounds and experiences is vital to effective training in the field of international affairs.

 The MSFS Program is a participating member of various programs which assist minority students who wish to pursue careers in public and international affairs, including: